-HPV= Human papillomavirus; Hep B= Hepatitis B; Varicella= chickenpox; dTpa= diphtheria, tetanus, acellular pertussis (whooping cough).
+HPV= Human papillomavirus; Hep B= Hepatitis B; Varicella= chickenpox; dTpa= diphtheria, tetanus, acellular pertussis (whooping cough); 4vMenCV= Meningococcal ACWY.

 The coverage rates for NSW and Local Health Districts may underestimate the true vaccination coverage as they represent only those vaccinations administered through the school program and do not include doses administered by general practitioners or other immunisation providers.
-Variations in coverage between Local Health Districts may be the result of differences in school attendance or numbers of resident conscientious objectors to vaccination.
+Variations in coverage between Local Health Districts may be the result of differences in school attendance or numbers of resident vaccine objectors.

 There have been significant changes to the NSW School Vaccination Program over time relating to the introduction or cessation of vaccines, changes in the recommended sex and ages for vaccination and policy changes to extend the opportunity to provide catch-up vaccination.